mikechristle/LaserBlast/README.md

 # Laser Blast

+### Motivation
+Why did I write this program, and why in Python?
+Well there were really two reasons.
+First I wanted to quickly test various game rules and strategies.
+Python and pygames made prototyping quick and easy.
+This is actually about the twentieth version of the game.
+Second I wanted to try the new match/case statements that were added in Python 3.10.
+I found lots of uses for match/case and I really like it.

 ### Installation
 This program requires Python 3.10 or later, and pygames.
 I am currently running pygames 2.1.2.